The Mass Distribution of Neutron Stars in Gravitational-wave Binaries: Modeling the Neutron Star Mass Distribution

 Motivated by a few basic considerations, we investigate several simple models for the NS mass distribution.
 Firstly, causality arguments place an upper bound of $\sim 3 \Msun$ on the maximum NS mass~\citep{RhoadesRuffini1974,KalogeraBaym1996}.
-Plausible supernova formation channels do not produce NSs below 1\Msun~\citep{2012ApJ...749...91F,2020ApJ...896...56W} and the standard LIGO/Virgo searches target masses greater than 1\Msun~\citep{2016ApJ...832L..21A,2021PhRvD.103h4047M,2016CQGra..33u5004U}.
+Plausible supernova formation channels do not produce NSs below 1\Msun~\citep{2012ApJ...749...91F,2020ApJ...896...56W} and the standard LIGO/Virgo searches target masses greater than 1\Msun~\citep{2016ApJ...832L..21A,2016CQGra..33u5004U,2021PhRvD.103h4047M}.
 Our population models are consequently formulated for $m \in [1,3)\Msun$.

-Secondly, although there is evidence that recycled and non-recycled pulsars in the Galactic population originate from different mass distributions~\citep{OzelPsaltis2012,FarrowZhu2019}, we do not expect the current limited set of GW mass measurements to have the resolving power to discriminate between different subpopulations.
+Second, although there is evidence that recycled and nonrecycled pulsars in the Galactic population originate from different mass distributions~\citep{OzelPsaltis2012,FarrowZhu2019}, we do not expect the current limited set of GW mass measurements to have the resolving power to discriminate between different subpopulations.
 We therefore assume that all NSs in BNSs and NSBHs originate from a common mass distribution $\pi(m|\boldsymbol{\lambda})$.

-Thirdly, again because of the relatively small number of NS observations at hand, we prefer simple shapes---uniform or Gaussian---for the common mass distribution.
+Third, again because of the relatively small number of NS observations at hand, we prefer simple shapes---uniform or Gaussian---for the common mass distribution.
 We also consider a sum of two Gaussians to facilitate a direct comparison with the bimodal Galactic population \citep{2016arXiv160501665A,AlsingSilva2018,FarrChatziioannou2020,ShaoTang2020}.

-Given these considerations, we adopt one of three models for the basic NS mass distribution---
+Given these considerations, we adopt one of three models for the basic NS mass distribution:

 \begin{widetext}